 - Recurring urinary tract infections

-To contact Ashley Tapscott, DO about your intense urinary discomfort, please call (704) 766-1147 for an appointment right away.
+To contact Ashley Tapscott, DO, please call (704) 766-1147 for an appointment right away.
 In extreme circumstances, the urethra can become blocked, which will cause severe complications if not treated as soon as possible.

 Why BPH Treatment Is Important